hhhwenjun/leetcode-note-java/Dynamic Programming/Dynamic Programming Tutorials.md

 *   The time complexity of a DP algorithm is directly tied to the number of possible states.
 *   If computing each state requires F time, and there are n possible states, then the time complexity of a DP algorithm is $O(n \cdot F)$.

+### State Reduction

+*   Reduce the state dimension, usually comes from trick or observation.
+*   State reductions for space complexity usually only apply to bottom-up implementations, while improving time complexity by reducing the number of state variables applies to both implementations.

 ### House Robber Example

 *   **DP problem**: asking for the maximum of something, and our current decisions will affect which options are available for our future decisions.